 Santiago de Chile

-Satisfied from our downtown exploration, the home-cooked food and good Chilean wine, we are driven back to our hotel to rest.
+Satisfied with our downtown exploration, the home-cooked food, and good Chilean wine, we are then driven back to our hotel to rest.

 Your Chef Franciso Klimscha - Professional Chef & Chilean Cuisine Specialist

 Franciso Klimscha was born with a natural love and talent for cookery.
 Being a part of the 9th generation of his family to work in the field of gastronomy, one could say that for Francisco, the exciting, ever-evolving world of cuisine was destined to be his oyster.
 Chilean-born Francisco specializes in both the traditional dishes of his home country, thanks to the teachings of his father, as well as in the field of European Cuisine, thanks to his many years of study and apprenticeship in the prestigious hotel schools of Austria and Switzerland.
 From experimenting with Chilean ingredients bought at the Mercado Central, to cooking for President Clinton, Francisco is a multi-faceted, experienced chef who is passionate about regional foods and wines, especially those from his native Chile, which he considers being the best in the world.